Pamper yourself while visiting Philadelphia by adding these hotels, restaurants, shops, and experiences to your itinerary.

 Home to tax-free shopping on clothes and shoes and an impressive collection of independently-owned boutiques and national retailers, it’s wise to leave a little extra room in your suitcase when traveling to Philadelphia.

 Family-owned Boyds Philadelphia specializes in luxury and contemporary clothing for men and women and is located nearby other popular shopping destinations near Rittenhouse Square.
 A complimentary personal shopper is available either in-store or online to ensure you find just the style you’re looking for.
 Recognized as a style leader by Harper’s Bazaar and Lucky Magazine, Joan Shepp offers some of the finest designer women’s clothing, shoes and handbags with a carefully curated selection of innovative styles.
-Their knowledgeable stylists will help you navigate the fashion-forward collections and assemble your preferred look.
+Along Rittenhouse’s Walnut Street corridor, you’ll find even more high-end shopping destinations such as Barbour, Intermix, rag & bone, and Tiffany & Co.
 Macy’s Philadelphia location is found within the historic and elegant Wanamaker Building next to City Hall and offers three floors worth of shopping departments, including the latest in men’s, women’s and children’s fashion.
 Schedule an appointment with a personal stylist for a truly bespoke shopping experience.

 For intimate experiences at some of the city’s top attractions, consider booking a private tour.
 Browse one of the world’s finest collections of art at The Barnes Foundation, which offers private, docent-led tours of the collection an hour before opening to the public.
 The Museum of the American Revolution, Eastern State Penitentiary, and Philadelphia’s Magic Gardens are just a few of the other attractions offering private experiences.